 More Details About Creating Groups

-The first thing to understand is how to create a group.
-If you are a visual learner you can check out our video tutorials for a demonstration.
 In this article we will give a step-by-step explanation of how to setup and use groups with your text marketing campaign.
 The first step in creating a group is to click on the Group tab in the left hand navigation.
-In the center of the screen you will see the Add Group page.
-First, define the keyword extension.
-This is crucial to the opt-in process for voting, polls, or other instances in which you want clients to be added directly to a group.
-The format for the opt-in will be keyword.extension.
-For example, if your keyword was testing and you assign the group an extension of 1 people would text testing.1 to be added to that group.
+In the center of the screen you will see a table showing all current groups.
+Click the red Add Group tab in the upper right to create a new group.
+First, type in a name for the group – this is not seen by the customer but used for you to identify the group on your dashboard.
+Second, click the Advanced Options link to set a keyword extension, his is crucial to the opt-in process for voting, polls, or other instances in which you want clients to be added directly to a group by sending in a text.
+The format for the opt-in will be keyword-extension.
+For example, if your keyword was testing and you assign the group an extension of 1 people would text testing-1 to be added to that group.
 Keeping the extension simple is best because it leaves less room for error.
-(Make sure you do not put the keyword with the period in with the extension – only the part that will come after the period).
+(Make sure you do not put the keyword with the hyphen in with the extension – only the part that will come after the dash).

-Next, you will see a box that says Default Message.
+Next, you will see a box that says Group Auto Responder.
 You can leave this box blank if you don’t want to return them anything or you can put a simple message like “Thank you, you have been added to the Staff text list” or “Thank you, your vote has been counted for contestant number 3”.
-Directly below the box is a Characters Left box, this will countdown as you are typing so you can see exactly how long the message can be – the entire message is limited to 145 characters.

 Now that you understand how to create a group we’ll discuss a couple of other options relating to groups.
 From the Manage Group page you can Edit or Delete any group.
 Click the Edit icon to change any information related to the group or click the Delete Icon to delete the group completely.
 Deleting a group will NOT delete any contact numbers from your account because all numbers are copied into your main contact list.

-To copy numbers that are already in your contact list into a group go to the Contact (Search) page and select the number(s) to be moved and then use the drop down arrow at the bottom of the page to select which group you are moving them into and click Go.
+To copy numbers that are already in your contact list into a group go to the Contact (Search) page and select the number(s) to be moved and then use the drop down arrow next to the Action box on the right side above the table, select which group you are moving them into and click Go.
 Another option is to click the Edit icon next to any individual number and use the check boxes next to the groups listed to add or remove any number from a group.